-Local Authorities have a variety of roles within their dedicated team to deal with neighbourhood management concerns.
+Local Authorities have a variety of roles within their dedicated teams with the responsibility to deal with neighbourhood management type concerns.
 The teams are often multi-skilled and range from community wardens, noise teams, home security and mediation services and they will provide advice to anyone who contacts them if they reside within that local authority area.